vitejs/vite/docs/guide/migration.md

 In Vite 5, the CSS output file name in library mode was always `style.css` and cannot be easily changed through the Vite config.

-From Vite 6, the file name now uses the package name (e.g. via [`build.lib.fileName`](/config/build-options.html#build-lib) or `"name"` in `package.json`) similar to the JS output files.
-If `build.lib.fileName` is passed a function, the `format` argument may also now be `"css"` to customize the CSS output file name.
+From Vite 6, the default file name now uses `"name"` in `package.json` similar to the JS output files.
+If [`build.lib.fileName`](/config/build-options.md#build-lib) is set with a string, the value will also be used for the CSS output file name.
+To explicitly set a different CSS file name, you can use the new [`build.lib.cssFileName`](/config/build-options.md#build-lib) to configure it.

 To migrate, if you had relied on the `style.css` file name, you should update references to it to the new name based on your package name.
 For example: